 Floors: It must be acceptable and not uneven or slick, as this poses a safety hazard.
 They should be maintained clear of any obstacles that might cause a slip, trip, or fall.
 Handrails must be installed on stairwells unless they would obstruct traffic.

 Windows: Ensure that windows, as well as transparent and clear surfaces, are made of safe materials, that they are properly labeled, and that they are safe to open.

 Escalators: Ensure that escalators are safe to use, that essential safety measures are installed, and that immediate stop switches are properly recognized and accessed.

 Toilets: offer appropriate and sufficient toilets in easily accessible locations.

 Garment: offer acceptable and appropriate clothing storage, as well as laundry facilities for those who use specific clothing.

 Restrooms: Provide enough rest facilities in prominent places.
-Non-smokers must be protected from inconvenience in rest rooms and other public locations.
-Employees who are pregnant or breast-feeding must be allowed to relax and consume meals in appropriate facilities.
+Non-smokers must be protected from inconvenience in restrooms and other public locations.
+Employees who are pregnant or breastfeeding must be allowed to relax and consume meals in appropriate facilities.

 Every worker has the right to work in a secure and peaceful environment.
 Neat and clean surroundings will have a positive impact on the performance of the workers.
-On the other hand, an unsecure and dirty workplace can lower the efficiency and effectiveness of the employees working in a factory.
+On the other hand, an unsecured and dirty workplace can lower the efficiency and effectiveness of the employees working in a factory.
 They should also be responsible for some little things to manage on their own.